awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 1. Choose **Next: Configure Routing**\.

-## Step 4: Configure a Target Group<a name="configure-target-group"></a>
+## Step 4: Configure a target group<a name="configure-target-group"></a>

 You register targets with a target group\.
 The target group that you configure in this step is used as the target group in the default listener rule, which forwards requests to the target group\.
-For more information, see [Target Groups for Your Application Load Balancers](load-balancer-target-groups.md)\.
+For more information, see [Target groups for your Application Load Balancers](load-balancer-target-groups.md)\.

 **To configure your target group**